 3. Get a plumber’s snake (a.k.a auger)

-- RIDGID Toilet Augers feature a vinyl guard to protect porcelain at the throat of the bowl with the auger going into the S-bend
+- WORRY-FREE UNCLOGGING: Vinyl guard helps protect porcelain at the throat of the bowl with the auger going into the trap

-- Strong compression-wrapped inner core cable with three separate wrappings around the central core to power through and clear tough blockages
+- POWERS THROUGH: 1/2-in. compression-wrapped inner core cable with 3 separate wrappings around the central core can withstand heavy-duty unclogging

 Insert the end of the snake into your toilet bowl and crank it slowly.
 You’ll want to be careful when inserting it in order to not scratch the porcelain finish on your bowl, but cranking it will break up any chunks that may be causing your blockage.
 The auger will suck up these chunks, and you can easily flush them away with the water in your bowl.
 It’s a good idea to do this in sections, cranking it in one area and then moving on to the next.